jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportsshipped.md

 Report on data collected for configured custom counters on selected SQL Servers or Windows hosts.

 ## Configuration Changes Report
-Report on configuration changes to the database.
+Report on your configuration of the Spotlight Enterprise application settings as compared to the default settings.

 {% include note.html content="The procedure that writes the configuration changes to the database runs every 30 minutes." %}